AC/DC Power Adapter Safe Handling Part 9 "Do Not Forget to Check the Protection Functions!"

 3. OVER VOLTAGE PROTECTION (Overvoltage Protection)

-According to the "Switching Power Supply Glossary" by the Japan Electronics and Information Technology Industries Association, OVP is defined as "One of the power supply protection functions, where output is shut off to protect the load when the output voltage exceeds a predefined limit."
-Also, the glossary defines "Automatic Restart" as "A function where the protection activated by an abnormal condition automatically returns to normal operation when the abnormal state is resolved."
-In other words, the initial , "Even after canceling the overvoltage output condition, the adapter's output does not recover ..." equates to the protection function "not recovering automatically."
+According to the "Switching Power Supply Glossary (Japan Electronics and Information Technology Industries Association)," OVP is described as "One of the protection functions for power supply equipment that shuts down the output to protect the load when the output voltage exceeds a preset level."
+In the same glossary, "Automatic Restart" is described as "A function in which a protection feature activated in response to an abnormal condition automatically returns to normal operation once the abnormal condition is cleared."
+In other words, the inquiry at the beginning, "Even after clearing the output overvoltage condition, the adapter output does not recover...", means "It does not automatically restart..."

-The next thing to check is the OVP description in the delivery specification sheet of the Products.
-In our Products, we adopt one of the following two OVP types depending on the control IC or circuit configuration:
+Next, please check the OVP section of the product specification sheet.
+In our products, one of the following two types of OVP is adopted depending on the control IC and circuit configuration.

 A. AUTO RECOVERY